Nord Stream pipelines sabotage: Involvement of the United States

 Russia first accused the United Kingdom, and later the United States, of being responsible for the sabotage.
 Der Spiegel reported that the United States Central Intelligence Agency (CIA) had warned the German government of possible sabotage to the pipelines weeks beforehand.
 The New York Times reported that the CIA had warned various European governments sometime in June.

+In February 2026, Der Spiegel reported that CIA operatives had met with Ukrainian sabotage specialists in Kyiv in spring 2022 and, according to Ukrainian sources familiar with the meetings, had initially appeared sympathetic to the pipeline attack plan and discussed technical details of the operation.
+The same sources said that at a second meeting the CIA signaled support for proceeding.
+The CIA called the report "completely and utterly false".
+According to the Der Spiegel, the CIA later reversed course and warned the Ukrainians against proceeding, with a CIA representative at the Kyiv station raising the matter at the Ukrainian presidential office; the warnings were disregarded.

 At a United Nations Security Council meeting convened for the incident, Russian Federation representative Vasily Nebenzya suggested that the United States was involved in the pipeline damage.
-Deutsche Welle fact check concluded that the Russian claim "that an American helicopter was responsible for the gas leaks" is untenable and misleading.
+Deutsche Welle fact check concluded that the Russian claim "that an American helicopterwas responsible for the gas leaks" is untenable and misleading.
 The helicopter never flew along the pipeline and the gas leak areas were at least 9 and 30 km away, respectively, from its flight path.

 On 8 February 2023, American investigative journalist Seymour Hersh published an article in his newsletter alleging that the attack was ordered by the White House and carried out utilizing American and Norwegian assets by mining the pipelines in June during BALTOPS 2022 with a subsequent remote controlled detonation.
 The post relied on a single anonymous source, whom Hersh described as having "direct knowledge of the operational planning."
 The White House responded to the story by calling it "utterly false and complete fiction".
 The Norwegian Ministry of Foreign Affairs said that those allegations are "nonsense".
 Norwegian commentator Harald S. Klungtveit challenged the accuracy of Hersh's claims, such as the notion that Alta-class minesweepers had participated in BALTOPS 2022, or that NATO Secretary General Jens Stoltenberg had been cooperating with US intelligence since the Vietnam War, when he was a teenager and fervently opposed to NATO.
 Subsequently, Hersh stated that the trail the German investigators were following on the "pro-Ukrainian group" that used a rented yacht was a false flag fabrication created by the CIA and fed to US and German outlets.

-On the second anniversary of the Nord Stream pipelines sabotage the Christiansø port harbourmaster, John Anker Nielsen, stated that four-five days prior to the sabotage he had sailed out with the rescue service towards some ships with inactive transponders that turned out to be American naval ships and the Danish naval command had instructed the rescue service to turn back.
+On the second anniversary of the Nord Stream pipelines sabotage the Christiansø port harbourmaster, John Anker Nielsen, stated that four-five days before the sabotage he had sailed out with the rescue service towards some ships with inactive transponders that turned out to be American naval ships and the Danish naval command had instructed the rescue service to turn back.